FAQ 2 - Materials

 Can I use ArtResin over watercolor?

-- Watch the video: Using ArtResin over Watercolor Yes, you can use ArtResin over watercolor.
+- Yes, you can use ArtResin epoxy resin over watercolor.
 Usually watercolor paper is very thick and high quality in order to be able to stand up to water which makes it the perfect paper to apply resin to.
 Some papers can absorb resin, but watercolor paper typically does not.

 Can I use ArtResin over spray paint?

-- Yes, ArtResin can be applied over dry spray paint.
+- Yes, ArtResin epoxy resin can be applied over dry spray paint.

 Can I use ArtResin over inkjet prints?

-- Yes, you can use ArtResin over inkjet prints.
+- Yes, you can use ArtResin epoxy resin over inkjet prints.
 There are many different kinds and brands of ink and paper, all of which will behave slightly differently.
 Glossy printed paper tends to work better than matte paper in allowing the resin to sit on top of the print without absorbing in.
-Glossy prints done at your local print shop will work great with ArtResin.
+Glossy prints done at your local print shop will typically work great with ArtResin epoxy resin.

 Can I use ArtResin over printed photographs?